 Sadly, only about 50 of the stoves were produced and they’ve all vanished.
 Some other 1900s inventions are still with us though.
 The 1900s was also the decade that gave us the Lamington, the Neenish tart, the Sao biscuit and Peters Ice Cream, accepted for many years as ‘the health food of a nation’.

 In the following decade, the world went to war.
 And the first World War had a long-lasting effect on Australia’s dining habits.
 It wasn’t down to rationing because, although there were some shortages and people were urged to be ‘patriotic, morally upright and thrifty’, generally food was plentiful.
-It was because the War provided a unique opportunity for the temperance movement.
+It was because the war provided a unique opportunity for the temperance movement.

 With Australia at war, they saw their opportunity.
 They argued that Australians needed to ‘throw off superfluous drink and get down to the solid fighting habits of the soldier here and now’.
 And they succeeded, at least in part.

 Until 1916, pubs throughout Australia stayed open until 11 or 11.30 at night and restaurants were known to serve drinks into the small hours.
 In March of that year, South Australians voted in favour of a six o’clock closing time for public houses and by the end of the year Tasmania, New South Wales and Victoria had followed suit.
-Western Australia settled for more civilised hour of 9 o’clock but Queensland retained the old trading hours until 1923, when they settled for 8 o’clock.
+Western Australia settled for more civilised hour of 9 o’clock but Queensland retained the old trading hours until 1923, when they opted for 8 o’clock.

-Not only did early closing lead to the infamous “six o’clock swill in pubs – it affected restaurants as well.
+Not only did early closing lead to the infamous “six o’clock swill” in pubs, it affected restaurants as well.
 Having a glass of wine with your dinner in a restaurant became well-nigh impossible in Victoria until the 1960s, when licensing laws were reviewed.

 Other developments in the 1910s were more positive.
 Joseph Fowler began selling his Fowlers Vacola bottling system; GJ Coles opened his first store in Collingwood; and the Anzac biscuit was invented, although it seems the recipe wasn’t published until 1920.